AmanAswal/Simon-game/README.md

 # Simon-game
-A game made by specially using jQuery
+A game made by specially using jQuery.

+steps to follow: